kulichin/kulichin.github.io/_posts/2022-01-01-unreal-coding-standard.md

 ```

 ### Move Semantics
-All of the main container types - TArray, TMap, TSet, FString - have move constructors and move assignment operators.
-These are often used automatically when passing/returning these types by value, but can be explicitly invoked by using MoveTemp, which is UE's equivalent of std::move.
+All of the main container types - `TArray`, `TMap`, `TSet`, `FString` - have move constructors and move assignment operators.
+These are often used automatically when passing/returning these types by value, but can be explicitly invoked by using MoveTemp, which is UE's equivalent of `std::move`.

 Returning containers or strings by value can be a win for expressivity, without the usual cost of temporary copies.
 Rules around pass-by-value and use of MoveTemp are still being established, but can already be found in some optimized areas of the codebase.